Lum Rexhepi

 Lum Afrim Rexhepi (born 3 August 1992) is a professional footballer who most recently played as a defender for Albanian club Partizani Tirana and the Kosovo national team.

-Born in Finland of Kosovan descent, he represented his place of birth at international level, until switching to his parent of birth, Kosovo, in 2014.
+Born in Finland, he represented his place of birth at international level before switching to represent Kosovo in 2014.

 Club career

 Lillestrøm

 On 27 January 2015, Rexhepi joined Tippeligaen side Lillestrøm, on a one-year contract, but ended up spending almost the whole season injured and his contract was not renewed after the season.

 Return to HJK Helsinki

 On 15 January 2016, Rexhepi returned to Veikkausliiga side HJK Helsinki, on a one-year contract.
 On 31 January 2016, he made his debut with HJK Helsinki in a Finnish League Cup match against IFK Mariehamn after being named in the starting line-up.

 Go Ahead Eagles

-On 9 February 2017, Rexhepi joined Eredivisie side Go Ahead Eagles, on a one and a half-year contract.
+On 9 February 2017, Rexhepi joined Eredivisie side Go Ahead Eagles, on a one-and-a-half-year contract.
 On 2 April 2017, he made his debut in a 1–2 away win against Twente after coming on as a substitute at 86th minute in place of Sam Hendriks.